ffund/compe-design-project/lab4/parallel.md

 While we can now send a binary number to the display, we have to look up each character manually in the ASCII conversion chart to identify the number to send.
 Let's fill in the `lcd_char` function to do this for us.

 To fill in the `lcd_char` function, note that the `ord` function in Python accepts a character as an argument, and returns an integer representing the code point of the character.
-Use this to implement the `lcd_char` function, which accepts a character as an argument and returns the representative integer.
+Use this to implement the `lcd_char` function, which accepts a character as an argument and sends it to the display.

 ---